-A handlebar lock is another option.
+A handlebar lock (Amazon Link Ad) is another option.
 This clamps onto the handlebars and the squeezes the brake lever closed, so it also is kind of parking brake.
 This keeps the wheels from spinning because the brake is applied and only a key can release the clamp.
 I really like using this style lock as it quick and easy to carry around with me when I go to all the different trails.

 A really cool option is to use GPS tracker.
 Now GPS is only good after the fact, but at least it allows you to get justice!
 I was very surprised when my buddy showed me what he was using and much more affordable these GPS’s have become.
 I actually have placed them in my car, just so that I know where my car is when I let people borrow it.
 Also if you rent ATV’s it’s nice to be able to track the machines when people ride them!

 Don’t Forget The Trailer

 Most people forget about the trailer they use to haul the ATV around with.
 The trailer should always be locked up and secure along with the ATV.